Caught On Video: Man Burned With Unknown Liquid In Random Attack In Midtown

 NEW YORK (CBSNewYork) — Police are searching for a suspect seen throwing a liquid substance on a man in Midtown and then running off.

-The victim had to be treated for burns.READ MORE: Breaking The Stigma: Cindy Hsu To Share Her Most Personal Story With Dana Tyler Tonight
+The victim had to be treated for burns.READ MORE: 'Oh My God, That's Daddy': Search On For Suspects After Beloved Grandfather Killed In Crash On Southern State Parkway

-As CBS2’s Jenna DeAngelis reports, it’s another awful attack in the city.
-This one happened at the corner of West 47th Street and 6th Avenue.
+As CBS2’s Jenna DeAngelis reported, it was another awful attack in the city.
+It happened at the corner of West 47th Street and Sixth Avenue.
 Police say it was unprovoked.

 Video shows the shirtless suspect creep up behind a man wearing all black and throw some sort of liquid on him.
 The victim, 57, turns around, stumbles and falls to the ground, hitting his head.